EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 Just like knowing when to separate components, when to use state management also has a similar answer: **When it gets too complex without**.

-For most small websites including this blog, local state is good enough.
+For most small websites, including this blog, local state is good enough.

-When the hassle of passing props around becomes too complex, like if you find yourself passing the same props down to so many components consecutively that simply imagining the flow takes significant effort, it might be time for state management.
+When the hassle of passing props around becomes too complex, like say you find yourself passing the same props down to so many components consecutively that simply imagining the flow takes significant effort, it might be time for state management.

 Introducing state management before that point only _adds_ to the complexity instead of removing it.